toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 We'll be using this to create our 'close' button so users can toggle the menu "off" if they need to.

 Note that we've decorated both these components with 'role' and 'tabIndex' attributes.
-This helps screen readers identify that we intend the elements to be used as buttons.
+This tells screen readers that we intend the elements to be used as buttons.

+### Updating state

+In order to toggle our menu in and out, we'll employ useState — a [React.js hook](https://reactjs.org/docs/hooks-intro.html).
+A more complex application might house this value in a Redux store, but a simple, stateful value will serve our purposes here.